eslint/rfcs/designs/2019-move-to-async-api/README.md

 - ~~resolveFileGlobPatterns()~~ (delete)
 - [static compareResultsByFilePath()](#-new-methods) (new)

-Initially the `LinterShell` class will be a wrapper around `CLIEngine`, modifying return types.
+Initially the `ESLint` class will be a wrapper around `CLIEngine`, modifying return types.
 Later it can take on a more independent shape as `CLIEngine` gets more deprecated.

+#### The class name `ESLint`

+This name means that it's the [facade](https://en.wikipedia.org/wiki/Facade_pattern) class of ESLint Node.js API.

+Currently, we have two classes `CLIEngine` and `Linter`.
+The `Linter` class is the most general name in our API, but it doesn't support some important parts that [our documentation](https://eslint.org/docs/user-guide/configuring) describes.
+I.e., it doesn't support config files and some configurations such as `extends`, `plugins`, `processor`, and `overrides`.
+Therefore, some users tried `Linter` class first, but they noticed that it doesn't work as expected.
+We have a ton of issues that we said: "use CLIEngine instead."

+This naming solves this problem.
+We can expect new API users are to try the `ESLint` class first without hesitation.

+On the other hand, there is a concern about this: "the `ESLint` class doesn't work on browsers.
+Users may try the `ESLint` class to use on browsers but notice it doesn't work." ([thread](https://github.com/eslint/rfcs/pull/40#discussion_r345384576))
+However, this concern is not a high priority because we don't support browsers officially.
+A more important matter is that the class which has the most general name supports features [our documentation](https://eslint.org/docs/user-guide/configuring) describes.

 #### ● Constructor